 Best for depression: Sanvello

-Best for meditation: Headspace
+Best for relaxation: Calm

-Best for addiction: I Am Sober
+Best for recovering from addiction: I Am Sober

 Elise Burley is a member of the therapist.com editorial team.
 She has more than a decade of professional experience writing and editing on a variety of health topics, including for several health-related e-commerce businesses, media publications, and licensed professionals.
 When she’s not working, she’s usually practicing yoga or off the grid somewhere on her latest canoe camping adventure.